turingschool/backend-curriculum-site/module3/lessons/testing_tools_for_api_consumption.md

 rm -rf spec/fixtures/vcr_cassettes
 ```

 Run your test suite again, and you should see a new VCR cassette in the `vcr_cassettes` directory.
-Open it up and confirm that your api key is now being replaced with `<PROPUBLICA_API_KEY>`.
+Open it up and confirm that your api key is now being replaced with `<govt_api_key>`.

 **You will need to add a `filter_sensitive_data` block for EACH thing you want to filter.
 If you're building an app using several API keys, make sure you add a filter for each thing in your `config/application.yml` that you want to have hidden!**